 Our brainwaves, breathing, and heart rate sync and slow to match the melodic, calming vibrations created by the practitioner.
 The synchronizing of our body’s systems helps to restore and rejuvenate our physical, emotional and spiritual bodies, calms our thoughts, and brings our focus to the present.
 Studies have shown that the vibrations and sound can lower blood pressure and decrease heart rate.
 In addition, while lying in stillness the body becomes a receiver of sound, and as our perspective shifts away from our physical body and reacts to the different frequencies, pain in the body can dissipate.

 Using singing bowls in certain yoga classes is now common.
 Quartz crystal bowls use specific sound and color vibrations that align with each chakra.
 For example, the heart chakra is green and is an F note; whereas the throat chakra is blue, and a G note.
 So, when an F note is played on a quartz crystal singing bowl, the resonance will connect directly to the heart chakra.
-The instructor uses mallets to strike or circle the different bowls, the diameter of the bowls determines the note, following a particular sequence, creating sound and vibrations.
+The teacher uses mallets to strike or circle the different bowls, the diameter of the bowls determines the note, following a particular sequence, creating sound and vibrations.

 What is the Yin & Singing Bowls Class Like?

 You may be surprised that someone who has taken the Yin & Singing Bowls class will find it difficult to find the right words to describe it.
 Sure, they can tell you about the Yin poses, and how they just held Malasana for four minutes, but describing the harmonic sounds Nicole Bayer creates as she rubs, taps, strikes, and gently drums the smooth crystal bowls is where words fail.